gowthamnagu/InShortsT5/README.md

-# News Summarizer
+# 📰 News Summarizer

-News Summarizer is a deep learning-based application built using a fine-tuned T5-small model with TensorFlow for abstractive news summarization.
-The goal of this project is to automatically generate concise and meaningful summaries from longer news articles.
+**News Summarizer** is a deep learning-based application built using a fine-tuned **T5-small** model with **TensorFlow** for *abstractive* news summarization.
+The goal is to automatically generate concise and meaningful summaries from longer news articles.

-The model was fine-tuned on a kaggle dataset of 4,500 news records, where each sample includes

-- ctext: the full news article,

-- text: a medium-length summary

-Unlike extractive approaches that merely copy sentences from the original text, this summarizer generates entirely new summaries, mimicking human-like abstraction and paraphrasing using the T5 architecture.
+Unlike extractive approaches that merely copy sentences from the original text, this summarizer generates entirely new summaries, mimicking human-like abstraction and paraphrasing using the **T5 architecture**.

+## 📌 Dataset

+The model was fine-tuned on a Kaggle dataset of **4,500 news records**, where each sample includes:

+- `ctext`: the full news article
+- `text`: the medium-length summary

+## 📽️ Demo

+![text_summarizer_demo](https://github.com/gowthamnagu/news-summarization/blob/main/demo/demo.gif)

 ## Project Overview
-News Summarizer is a machine learning project that leverages the T5-small model fine-tuned using TensorFlow to perform abstractive summarization of news articles.
-The goal is to transform long-form news content into short, informative summaries that preserve the core meaning.
+This project leverages a **fine-tuned T5-small model** using TensorFlow for summarizing news content.
+It transforms long-form text into short, informative summaries that preserve the core meaning.

-![text_summarizer_demo](https://github.com/gowthamnagu/news-summarization/blob/main/demo/demo.gif)

-Unlike traditional extractive summarizers that simply copy and paste key sentences, this project uses an abstractive approach, generating entirely new sentences to represent the content more naturally — similar to how a human might summarize.
+Key Features:
+- Compare **fine-tuned** vs **pretrained** T5 summarization
+- Adjustable generation parameters (beam search, max length, etc.)
+- ROUGE evaluation metrics integrated into the app
+- Fully interactive web app built with **Streamlit**

 ## Tech Stack
 - **TensorFlow** – For model training and inference (fine-tuned T5).
 - **Transformers** (Hugging Face) – For leveraging the T5-small model and tokenizer.